Hurricane (Grace Jones album): Background and production

 Grace Jones' previous album, Bulletproof Heart, was released in 1989, and despite several comeback attempts throughout the 1990s, her next full-length record would be released almost two decades later.
 The singer had decided "never to do an album again", changing her mind only after meeting the music producer Ivor Guest via mutual friend Philip Treacy.
 After becoming acquainted, Guest played Jones a track he had been working on and she set her lyrics "Devil in My Life" to it.
 In 2007 Guest announced that he and Jones had completed recording the album, originally rumoured to be titled Corporate Cannibal.

 The album includes a number of autobiographical songs, these include "This Is", "Williams' Blood" and "I'm Crying (Mother's Tears)".
 "Love You to Life" is another track based on real events and "Corporate Cannibal" refers to the subject of corporate capitalism.
 The title track was first recorded as a 1997 collaboration with Tricky under the title "Cradle to the Grave".
 "Well Well Well" is dedicated to the memory of Alex Sadkin, who had died in 1987, having co-produced three of Jones' 1980s albums.
 "Sunset Sunrise" ponders mankind's relationship with nature, and the final song, "Devil in My Life", was written after a party in Venice while Jones was standing in the corner observing partygoers.
 Four songs were ultimately removed from the track listing: "The Key to Funky" (co-written by Jones and Diane Pernet in the late '80s), "Body Phenomenon", "Sister Sister" and "Misery".
 Another track recorded by Jones, "Volunteer", was leaked in 2007 by Leslie Winer, together with "This", an early version of "This Is".
 Winer also asserted that she had written both songs with Joe Galdo in the early 1990s.
 Mainly with Sly and Robbie, Wally Badarou, Barry Reynolds, Mikey Chung and Uziah "Sticky" Thompson, aka the Compass Point Allstars as a backbone, the album retained the reggae-influenced sound of her three Compass Point albums even though it was not recorded at the studios in the Bahamas.

 Hurricanes sound is a singular blend of multiple different genres.
-AllMusic's Jon O'Brien deemed it "an appropriately titled whirlwind of dub rock, reggae, industrial electro, and trip-hop" According to Daisy Jones of Vice, the record "weaves together dub, electronica, industrial, reggae and gospel music", while The Washington Posts Allison Stewart categorized it as a "set of dancehall and electro-disco tracks".
+AllMusic's Jon O'Brien deemed it "an appropriately titled whirlwind of dub rock, reggae, industrial electro, trip-hop and R&B According to Daisy Jones of Vice, the record "weaves together dub, electronica, industrial, reggae and gospel music", while The Washington Posts Allison Stewart categorized it as a "set of dancehall and electro-disco tracks".

 The front and back covers of the album features pictures of chocolate heads of Jones, which she revealed on Friday Night with Jonathan Ross shortly before Hurricanes release.
 Photographs included in the booklet picture the singer as a chocolate factory worker, complete with uniform and name tag.
 Chocolate heads, as well as arms and legs were molded at the Thorntons chocolate factory in Derbyshire, England by lifecasting expert John Schoonraad, his son Tristan and artist Nick Reynolds.